hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide.html.md

 In this configuration, the PTFE instances should still be configured to listen for incoming SSL/TLS connections.

-Since the load balancer is configured to send traffic to port 443 on the instances as type `https`, it will ignore the fact that it can't trust self-signed certificates and operate correctly.
 HashiCorp does not recommend the use of self-signed certificates.

 ## Infrastructure Diagram